Skip to main content

 Study Industrial Engineering

 Love fixing everyday problems?
 Learn how to make hospitals safer, factories greener, and even theme‑park lines shorter.
-This major turns big ideas into real‑world wins.
+This major, one of the most in-demand fields in the country, turns big ideas into real‑world wins.

 Program Snapshot